 - Because of the impacts of the COVID-19 pandemic on global economies and U.S. commercial real estate, we likely will experience reduced availability of liquidity sources, but our requirements for liquidity, including future loan funding obligations and potential margin calls, likely will not be commensurately reduced.
 If we do not have funds available to meet our obligations, we would have to raise funds from alternative sources, which may be at unfavorable terms or may not be available to us.
 We expect that the financial impact of the COVID-19 pandemic will likely adversely affect our liquidity position and could limit our ability to grow our business and successfully execute our business strategy.
-In order to preserve and build our liquidity to weather near-term market uncertainty, satisfy our loan future funding and financing obligations and potentially make opportunistic new investments, we intend to take some or all of the following actions: raise capital from offerings of securities, borrow additional capital, sell assets and/or change our dividend practice (which we did for the quarter ended March 31, 2020 by temporarily suspending the payment of dividends on our common stock).
+In order to preserve and build our liquidity to weather near-term market uncertainty, satisfy our loan future funding and financing obligations and potentially make opportunistic new investments, we intend to take, and in some instances have taken, some or all of the following actions: raise capital from offerings of securities, borrow additional capital, sell assets and/or change our dividend practice.
 One or more of these conditions could increase our secured debt or be dilutive to our existing stockholders. - Interest rates and credit spreads have been significantly impacted since the outbreak of COVID-19.
-This can increase the volatility of the fair value of our floating rate loans and also the interest obligations on our floating-rate debt and fair value of our fixed-rate liabilities, which could increase our interest expense. - An extended period of remote working by our personnel could strain our technology resources and introduce operational risks, including heightened cybersecurity risk.
+This can increase the volatility of the fair value of our floating-rate loans and also the interest obligations on our floating-rate debt and fair value of our fixed-rate liabilities, which could increase our interest expense. - An extended period of remote working by our personnel could strain our technology resources and introduce operational risks, including heightened cybersecurity risk.
 Remote working environments may be less secure and more susceptible to hacking attacks, including phishing and social engineering attempts that seek to exploit the COVID-19 pandemic.